 - “adopt and enforce a policy to monitor online activities of minors”

-- SSCM uses a domain account activity monitor, Go Guardian, to monitor SSCM account activity of all student accounts.
+- SSCM uses a domain account activity monitor, Go Guardian DNS, to monitor SSCM account activity of all student accounts.

 The network is provided for students to conduct research, complete assignments, publish their work, and communicate with others.
 Access to network services is given to students who agree to act in a considerate and responsible manner.
 Students are responsible for good behavior on school computer networks just as they are in a classroom or a school hallway.
 Access is a privilege – not a right.
 As such, general school rules for behavior and communications apply and users must comply with SSCM standards and honor the agreements they have signed.
 Beyond the clarification of such standards, Network and Internet accounts and storage areas are similar to school lockers.
 Network administrators may review files and communications to maintain system integrity and ensure that the system is used responsibly.
 Users should not expect that files stored on SSCM servers whether local or cloud based will always be private.

 Internet / World Wide Web / Email Access